How Long Must Employers Keep Medical and Exposure Records A Legal Overview

 State-Specific Rules

-While OSHA sets the federal standard, some states may have their own additional recordkeeping laws.
-For example:
+While OSHA sets the federal standard, some states may have their own additional recordkeeping laws:

-• New York may require separate record access systems
+• New York: May require separate access systems.

 It’s smart to check with your state’s labor or health department for local rules.